-Raghu Menon is a first year PhD Student.
+Raghu Menon is a second year PhD Student.
 He is working on the concept of time in the works of Gilles Deleuze.

-Urmila G is a second year PhD Student.
+Urmila G is a final year PhD Student.
 She is working on the literary works of three twentieth century Malayalam women writers- Lalithambika Antharjanam, Saraswati Amma and Rajelakshmi.